Hkay16/web-scraping/README.md

+# Web Scraping in Python

-# This repository is for web scraping projects using Python.
+## This repository is for web scraping projects using Python.

 I first learned how to do this in an Intermediate Python course at the University of Alabama.
 This course mainly used Jupyter Notebook, so those files in here were class projects.